 Other industry operators suggested investment at a Commonwealth level:

 “The Australian Council of Recycling [ACOR] and the Waste Management Association of Australia [WMAA] have called on the Federal and State Governments to implement their $150 million plan to ‘re-boot’ the local recycling industry and spurn the creation of a circular economy.”

-On a positive note – many benefits will flow from investment – i.e. new jobs and focus on high tech manufacturing.
+On a positive note, many benefits will flow from the investment, such as new jobs and focus on high tech manufacturing.

-A true circular economy will be a game changer and require new markets, products, distribution etc. That is something that can not happen overnight.
+A truly circular economy will be a game-changer and will require new markets, products, distribution, etc. That is something that can not happen overnight.

-To build a true circular economy in Australia in the next 20 years will mean massive changes and to be honest – there is zero plan in place at this stage.
+To build a truly circular economy in Australia in the next 20 years will mean massive changes.
+To be honest, there is zero plan in place at this stage.

-If we want to boost recycling Australia performance – we need a market for the recycled products – which at present there is none.
+If we want to boost recycling Australia performance, we need a market for recycled products.
+At present, there is none.

 See a short video below which aims to set out a roadmap for advanced manufacturing in Australia.